Zand Iran: Decline and fall

 Karim Khan's death in 1779 left his territory vulnerable to threats from his enemies.
-His son and successor Abu al-Fath was an incompetent ruler who was heavily influenced by his half uncle (and Karim Khan's commander), Zaki Khan.
-Other rulers such as Ali Morad and Jafar Khan also failed to follow the policies of Karim Khan and soon enough, the country was under attack from all sides.
+His son and successor, Abol-Fath Khan Zand, was an incompetent ruler who was heavily influenced by his half uncle (and Karim Khan's commander), Zaki Khan.
+Other rulers, such as Ali-Morad Khan and Jafar Khan, also failed to follow the policies of Karim Khan and soon enough, the country was under attack from all sides.

+The biggest allies of the Zands, the House of Ardalan, who were weakened after the Ottoman-backed House of Baban invaded their capital, had been defeated by the emerging Qajars and agreed to accept Qajar rule in exchange for keeping their automomy.
+The Qajars, after intermarrying with the Ardalan, were able to influence their internal affairs.
+Unlike Baban, Ardalan actually had influence in the court that it owed its loyalty to.

 The biggest enemies of the Zands, the Qajar chiefs, led by the former hostage, Agha Mohammad Khan, were advancing fast against the declining kingdom.
-Finally, in 1789, Lotf Ali Khan, a grand-nephew of Karim Khan, declared himself the new king.
+Finally, in 1789, Lotf Ali Khan, a grand-nephew of Karim Khan, declared himself the new shah.
 His reign (until 1794) was spent mostly in war with the Qajar khan.
 He was finally captured and brutally killed in the fortress of Bam, putting an effective end to the Zand dynasty.

-Politically, it is also important that the Zands, especially Karim Khan, chose to call themselves Vakilol Ro'aya (Advocate of the People) instead of shahs.
+Politically, it is also important that the Zands, especially Karim Khan, chose to call themselves Vakil ol-Ro'aya (Advocate of the People) instead of shahs.
 Other than the obvious propaganda value of the title, it can be a reflection of the popular demands of the time, expecting rulers with popular leanings instead of absolute monarchs who were totally detached from the population, like the earlier Safavids.

 Foreign policy

-In foreign policy, Karim Khan attempted to revive the Safavid era trade by allowing the British to establish a trading post in the port of Bushehr.
+In foreign policy, Karim Khan attempted to revive Safavid era trade by allowing the British to establish a trading post in the port of Bushehr.
 This opened the hands of the British East India Company in Iran and increased their influence in the country.
 The taxation system was reorganised in a way that taxes were levied fairly.
 The judicial system was fair and generally humane.
 Capital punishment was rarely implemented.